A Guide to the Online Sales Tax

-The reason why online shoppers haven’t had to pay sales tax for e-commerce is because certain laws require stores to collect taxes from goods shipped to states where that store has an actual presence in.
+The reason why online shoppers haven’t had to pay sales tax for e-commerce is that certain laws require stores to collect taxes from goods shipped to states where that store has an actual presence in.
 But with e-commerce becoming the go-to place for shopping, most stores ship all across the country, despite having one centralized location.

 But don’t we pay tax now?

 Here’s the tricky part.
 Consumers are supposed to pay a Use Tax (at least, a majority of online shoppers are supposed to).
 However, this Use Tax requires consumers to keep track of their purchases and pay the sales tax during tax time.
 Who does that?
 Well, apparently, not many people at all.

 Proponents of the online sales tax say that this Marketplace Fairness Act isn’t a new tax at all, but just a more efficient way of enforcing existing laws.
 Under this act, states that want to collect taxes will be required to provide companies with free software for calculating taxes, and then create a single entity to receive these payments.
 The responsibility will no longer be left up to the consumer.

 The companies that support this Act are national companies like Target, since Target has a location in basically every state in the country.
 Since they have so many locations, Target is required to collect taxes on purchases, meaning that their consumers potentially pay MORE for a product, than a consumer of a smaller business that isn’t required to collect taxes.

 Is it even worth it to collect online sales tax?